seL4/website/About/FAQ.md

 that are within a factor of two of seL4's, and in most cases the gap is closer to a factor of ten.

 ### What is the size of seL4?

 Obviously this depends on the processor architecture.

-In terms of source-code size, the 64-bit RISC-V kernel is about 9,400 SLOC (as of Jan'20).
-The Arm version is similar, x64 is larger (16-18 kSLOC) due to the more complex platform, the extra code is mostly in the kernel initialisation.
+In terms of source-code size, the verified 64-bit RISC-V kernel is about 10,000 SLOC (as of Apr'25).
+The verified AArch32 version is 12,100 SLOC (13,500 SLOC with hypervisor support), the AArch64 version 12,600 SLOC with hypervisor support, and the verified configuration of x64 is 16,000 SLOC.

-In terms of executable code size, on the 64-bit RISC-V architecture, the single-core kernel compiles into about 138 KiB.
-Its RAM size is about 162 KiB, which includes code, static data and the stack.
-Meta-data for user-mode processes, including address spaces (page tables), thread-control blocks, capability storage etc, will add to this.
-(But note that in seL4's memory-management model, such dynamic memory must be supplied to the kernel by user-mode code.)
+The size of the executable kernel ELF image depends on configuration.
+It is about 66 KiB for the default RISC-V 64-bit single-core verified configuration, 141 KiB for AArch32, 162 KiB for AArch64, and 141 KiB for x64.

 ### I want to know more about seL4 functionality, design, implementation, philosophy

 See the [white paper] and the list of [key research papers] about seL4 for more on seL4 philosophy and design.
 See the page on [learning material] and the [docsite] for functionality and API references, and [GitHub] for the sources.

 ### What can I do with seL4?